ancolli/electrorefiningFoam/README.md

 # v1.0.0

 Cite as: A.N.
 Colli and J.M.
 Bisang.
+Exploring the Impact of Concentration and Temperature Variations on Transient Natural Convection in Metal Electrodeposition: A Finite Volume Method Analysis.
+J. Electrochem.
+Soc.
+170 (2023) 083505
 DOI:

 # electrorefiningFoam